zhyah1/conflux/docs/ai-task-creation.md

 #### Document Formatting Guidelines

-For best results, your document should be structured clearly.
+For the parser to work correctly, your document **must** be structured clearly.
 Use headings and markdown formatting to separate tasks and their details.
-The AI is trained to recognize patterns like the one in `docs/sample-task-document.md`.
+The parser is built to recognize patterns exactly like the one in `docs/sample-task-document.md`.

 **Example of a single task block:**